Soulmer/SwiftBlocks/README.md

 # SwiftBlocks
 College project written in C++.

-Run SwiftBlocks.exe to run the program.
+Run SwiftBlocks.exe from x64/Debug folder to run the program.

 Manuals: